Buprenorphine Injection (opioid dependence)

 How should this medicine be used?

 Your doctor may increase or decrease your dose depending on how well the medication works for you, and any side effects you experience.
-Be sure to tell your doctor how you are feeling during your treatment with buprenorphine injection.

 What special precautions should I follow?